TofikU/Movies/README.md

 #Movie Trailer Website
 ## About
-This is a **Movie Trailer Website** where user can watch a trailers of my favorite movies.
+This is a **Movie Trailer Website** where user can watch trailers of my favorite movies.

 ## How to Run
 To run this application you need to follow one of these options: